bigsmoke/pg_xenophile/README.md

 specific to that particular view.

-One of the reasons to manage this through a table rather than through a stored procedure is that a list of such enhance l10n tables needs to be kept by `pg_xenophile` anyway: in the likely case that updates necessitate the upgrading of (the views and/or triggers around) these tables, the extension update script will know where to find everything.
+One of the reasons to manage this through a table rather than through a stored procedure is that a list of such enhanced l10n tables needs to be kept by `pg_xenophile` anyway: in the likely case that updates necessitate the upgrading of (the views and/or triggers around) these tables, the extension update script will know where to find everything.